FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/factsheets/t2/team2.md

 * Our team created automated tests for our PBIs.
 * Our team discussed the user stories and work items with the team's PO.

 ## Overall Product

-Reflect on your specific contributions to the product, technically and as perceived by a user, along the three dimensions below (see Dashboard > Final outcomes > Product).
-Keep each section below to a size of 40~100 words.

 ### Technical Soundness

 We contributed for a solid backend.
+Our contributions helped the backend of the application reach a final state where all the necessary information is stored and this information is retrieved in an efficient way that minimizes the number of required calls.

 ### Product Realization

 The product was a lot more complete with the implementation of our backend.
+Our work during the sprints helped the product reach its final stage in a complete state with the required features implemented.

 ### Value for the Client

-It delivered some funcionality to the whole cloud platform which is really welcome.
+The product developed shows value for the client and in the meetings we had that value was acknowledged.
+This final result was only possible due to the effort of all team.